-A power failure occurred, \\\\\ the lamps went out

-(A) Then (B) So (C) Later (D) next
+Example : A power failure occurred, the lamps we ent out (A) Then (B) So (C) Later (D) next In this axample you should notice chould anialdz tl

 In this example you should notice should quickly that are two clauses, a power failure occurred and the lamps went out.
 This sentence needs a connector to join the two clauses.
 Then, later, and next are not connectors, so answer (A), (C), and (D) are not correct.
 The best answer is answer (B) because so can connect two clauses.